-- In the Add field calculation column, click + to add the new field.
+- In the Add field calculation column, click Add to add the new field.

-- Click Apply to save the Calculate Field analytic.
+- Click Apply to save the Calculate Field tool.

 The Calculate Field tool will be added to the analytic after the Amazon S3 data source you configured above.

-- Click the Manage Data folder and choose the Filter By Expression tool and configure as follows:
+- From the Manage Data folder, choose the Filter By Expression tool and configure as follows:

 - Click the pencil icon to open the Configure an Arcade expression window.

 - In the Expression pane, enter the following expression:

 In this dataset, there are records with invalid coordinates.
 These records can be ignored by filtering out records where the latitude value is less than or equal to 0.

 - Click OK to return to the Filter by Expression tool configuration.

 - Click Apply to apply the expression.